narVidhai/Google-Transliterate-API/Languages.md

 # Google Input Tools - Transliteration scripts

-Transliterate from English to any of the languages.
+Transliterate from romanized text to any of the following languages.

+Note:
+- Google Input Tools actually uses back-transliteration models for conversion.
+  - Hence it might not produce good results for English language words, because English is phonetically impure (In English, pronounciations vary from the way we write it in Latin alphabet)

 ## Languages Supported